FAANG/dcc-metadata/README.md

 The objective of the Metadata and Data Sharing committee is to recommend standard methods to record information for all samples, experiments and analyses carried out by FAANG consortium members; recommend best practice for data archiving; and define data sharing methodologies that encourage sharing within the FAANG consortium and rapid public release of raw data and analysis results.

-The M&DS committee will meet monthly to discuss these issues and define and update the metadata standards
+The M&DS committee will meet periodically to discuss these issues and define and update the metadata standards

 The expected outcomes are: